What Is a Self-Introduction Email?

-You also want the professor’s feedback on your work, so it is important that they can recognize who sent in what assignments or projects for grading and critique purposes as well.
+As a student, you’d want to introduce yourself so the professor can get to know you.
+You also want the professor’s feedback on your work, so it is important that they can recognize who sent in what assignments or projects for grading.

 Dear Professor _____,

-No more wasting your valuable time looking through lists of names manually trying to figure out if this person is who you’re actually looking for.
+No more wasting valuable time looking through lists of names manually trying to figure out if this person is who you’re actually looking for.

 With LeadFuze we’ve made finding contacts as easy as using Google Search to make sure you introduce yourself to the right contact.